by: Max Vishnev, founder of CityRover Walks NY and licensed NYC tour guide

 Saint Patrick’s Cathedral

-You’ve timed your NYC visit well.
-The Cathedral recently underwent a full restoration, which took 3 years and cost $177 million.
+The iconic St. Patrick’s Cathedral on Fifth Avenue recently underwent a full restoration, which took 3 years and cost $177 million.
 This included the washing and polishing of the nearly 8,000 pipes that make up the main organ.
 The restoration was completed in the nick of time — a week before the visit of Pope Francis!

-The land for the cathedral was acquired in 1858 by the Roman Catholic Archdiocese of NY at a time when the area was still largely undeveloped.
-It took two decades to build the magnificent cathedral, mostly funded by poor Irish immigrants literally contributing nickels and dimes.
+The land for the cathedral was acquired in 1858 by the Roman Catholic Archdiocese of NY at a time when the area was still largely undeveloped, which is hard to fathom today!
+It took two decades to build the magnificent cathedral, with the project costs being funded mostly by poor Irish immigrants contributing nickels and dimes.
 By the time it was completed in 1879, this section of Fifth Avenue had become “Millionaire’s Row”.
 Its neighbors, living in their stately mansions, didn’t look too fondly upon the new cathedral, given that most of them were “blue-blooded” Protestant families.

 New York Public Library